majkinetor/psinflux/README.md

 # PSInflux

-This Powershell 3+ module uses Influx DB [HTTP API](https://docs.influxdata.com/influxdb/v1.2/guides/querying_data) to query and send data.
+This PowerShell 3+ module uses Influx DB [HTTP API](https://docs.influxdata.com/influxdb/v1.2/guides/querying_data) to query and send data.

-To install, clone this project then run: `cinst fzf; ./install.ps1`
+To install, clone this project then run: `./install.ps1`.
+To be able to use templated queries in interactive manner, you also need CLI tool [fzf](https://github.com/junegunn/fzf) that you can install via Chocolatey: [`cinst fzf`](https://chocolatey.org/packages/fzf)

 ## How to use